judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-14-covid-19-life-in-berlin.markdown

 I've never been one to struggle with finding ways to occupy my time.
 [The 27-months I spent in the Peace Corps in Kyrgyzstan](/peacecorps/) was probably the most isolating thing I've ever done, and that was also the most rewarding experience of my life.
 As much as that was a hardship, I didn't have any of the advantages or resources that I have now at home.
 If I can thrive in that environment, COVID-19 doesn't stand a chance at getting me down.

-{% cloudinary /assets/images/2020/04/covid19-berlin-germany-recording.png alt="Garageband screenshot" %}
+{% cloudinary post-image /assets/images/2020/04/covid19-berlin-germany-recording.png alt="Garageband screenshot" %}

 ## Music